AdobeDocs/experience-manager-learn.en/help/spa-angular-tutorial/navigation-routing.md

 Congratulations, you learned how multiple views in the SPA can be supported by mapping to AEM Pages with the SPA Editor SDK.
 Dynamic navigation has been implemented using Angular routing and added to the `Header` component.

 You can always view the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd-spa/tree/Angular/navigation-routing-solution) or check the code out locally by switching to the branch `Angular/navigation-routing-solution`.

+### Next Steps {#next-steps}

+[Create a Custom Component](custom-component.md) - Learn how to create a custom component to be used with the AEM SPA Editor.
+Learn how to develop author dialogs and Sling Models to extend the JSON model to populate a custom component.